KentZiqi/OFiction/README.md

 # OFiction

 The purpose of Open Source Fiction (OFiction in short) is to pool together the creativity and diversity of people around the world to build unique stories.
-Maybe you have a great idea for a single character but no idea of how the character would fit into a story.
-Or maybe you have an idea for a unique plot twist but no idea of how you can incorporate it into a storyline.
+Maybe you have an idea for a unique plot twist but no idea of how you can incorporate it into a storyline.
 Or maybe you have a great first chapter to a book but simply do not have time to write the rest.
+Or maybe you want to share a different ending of a famous classic.
 OFiction is a place in which users can put forward these fragmented ideas, develop on other's ideas, and ultimately come to create a work of fiction that no one could have accomplished on their own.

 ## History